Huawei Cloud Deployment Manual

 Note

-1. The "Minimum Configuration" is only suitable for POC scenarios, for functional validation, and not for production environments.
+1. The "Minimum Configuration" is only suitable for POC scenarios and is intended for functional verification, not for production environments.

-2. The "Recommended Configuration" is suitable for scenarios where InfluxDB has fewer than 150,000 time series and Elasticsearch has fewer than 7 billion documents (total number of log, trace, RUM PV, and event documents).
+2. The "Recommended Configuration" is suitable for scenarios where InfluxDB has fewer than 150,000 time series and Elasticsearch has fewer than 7 billion documents (the total number of documents for logs, traces, user access monitoring, and events).

-3. For production deployment, assess based on actual data volume.
+3. For production deployment, assess based on the actual amount of data being ingested.
 The more data ingested, the higher the storage and specification requirements for InfluxDB and Elasticsearch.

 4. If using self-built TDengine and OpenSearch, they need to be added to the CCE node pool.
-Self-built OpenSearch nodes require 3 coordinator nodes (4c8g) and 3 data nodes (8c32g), totaling 6 nodes.
+Self-built OpenSearch nodes require 3 coordinating nodes (4c8g) and 3 data nodes (8c32g), totaling 6 nodes.

 ---|---|---|---|---|